Introduction: Paper Mache Pencil Holder

-After removing the container from the bottle, start covering it with newspaper stripes once again.
-This time, you have to make it thick enough so it is no more fragile.
+After removing the container from the bottle, start covering it with newspaper strips once again.
+This time, make it thick enough so it is no more fragile.
 Watch my YouTube video to get an idea.
 I made It 5 layers thick.

 One important note: let your container dry after every layer, otherwise molds could ruin your pencil holder.
 I dried mine in the sun, but if the sun is not in your favour, use your oven.
 Keep it in a warm oven and leave the door slightly open so water vapour could easily escape.